paullooll/paullooll/README.md

 - 🎓 Currently studying Information Technology
 - 💻 Passionate about full-stack web & mobile development
-- 📱 Interested in Flutter, React, Next.js, and Firebase
 - 🧠 Constantly learning new technologies and frameworks
 - 🎯 Goal: Build innovative apps and contribute to open source